m-ld/m-ld-security-spec/threats/e-invoicing.md

 ## 0. objectives

-The function of a CIC system is to allow the parties involved in a procurement transaction to contribute changes to a shared document – the "draft order" – which represents all the relevant information about the procurement.
+The function of a CIC system is to allow the parties involved in a procurement transaction to contribute changes to a shared document – the "order" – which represents all the relevant information about the procurement.
 For example, the buyer can set the requested quantities of items to be bought; and the seller can set prices.
 Note that the language already implies authorisations – for example, the buyer is not allowed to set prices.
 This will be further refined by significant changes of state – for example, during a negotiation prices can change, but once payment has been processed, further changes may not be allowed.

 ### policies & standards